-Because I have a clear focus, I'm not running around doing tasks that are important and aren't moving me towards the future I want for myself.
+Because I have a clear focus, I'm not running around doing tasks that are not important and aren't moving me towards the future I want for myself.

 By taking ten minutes every Sunday (usually right after my brain dump), I end up saving myself hours of wasted time.